IlzeRi/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github repository.

 README file was just edited manually.
+One more edit at Git Hub.